andimeier/promise-chain/README.md

 * "chain" ... the chained promises
 * "chain item" ... one promise plus its metadata for linking it within the chain

+## Basic Usage

+Include the lib in your app:

+    const promiseChain = require('promise-chain');

+You can also pass an optional config object

+    const promiseChain = require('promise-chain')({
+        debugOutput: true
+    });

 ## Configuration

+The configurable options which can be passed via the config objects at `require` time are:

+* `debugOutput` ... if set to true, the lib will output some debugging messages during execution of the promises

+## Specifying a promise chain

 A "chain item" is nothing else than a promise returning function plus a couple of properties which define the chaining behavior.